syadav001/fdk-client-java/documentation/PLATFORM.md

 #### editInjectableTag
-Edits a Tag by Id
+Edit a tag by id

 ```java